There was movement Thursday on a possible deal to raise the debt ceiling so the United States does not run out of money to pay its bills.

 Democratic Senate Majority Leader Harry Reid said he is still wafting to see what the Republicans are offering.

 On the other major issue hovering over Washington, the U.S. government shutdown, Reid said again Thursday there will be no negotiations with Republicans until the government is reopened.

 He said the government shutdown, about to enter its 11th day, is causing pain and suffering across the country.

 News of a possible debt ceiling deal sent U.S. markets soaring.
-The three major stock indexes rose more than 2 percent Thursday.
+The three major stock indexes rose more than 2% Thursday.

-House Speaker Boehner has insisted on linking negotiations on spending cuts to any bill raising the debt ceiling.
-He also has demanded talks on the president's health care program before letting the House vote on reopening the government.
+Republican House Speaker John Boehner has insisted on linking negotiations on spending cuts to any bill raising the debt ceiling.
+He has also demanded talks on the president's health care program before letting the House vote on reopening the government.

 "The president is happy that cooler heads at least seem to be prevailing in the House, that there at least seems to be a recognition that default is not an option."